Artist Statement

 Bio

-Diana Lehr is a multidisciplinary contemporary artist based between Hawai‘i and Pennsylvania.
-Her practice spans painting, light-based sculpture, and time-based media including filmmaking and video art.
-Inspired by coastal light and inland atmosphere, her work explores the intersection of material and immaterial form, dissolving boundaries between the traditional and the digital.
+Diana Lehr is a multidisciplinary contemporary artist whose practice spans painting, light-based sculpture, and time-based media including filmmaking and video art.
+Inspired by coastal and atmospheric phenomena, her work explores the intersection of material and immaterial form, dissolving boundaries between the traditional and the digital.

-She creates work that breathes—fields of light, color, and form that, speak to the body before the mind.
+She creates works that breathe and illuminate through fields of light, color, and form; speaking to the body before the mind.
 Rooted in embodied perception, her practice invites immersion into the liminal space between sensation and thought.

-Lehr’s work has been exhibited in galleries, museums, alternative spaces, and film festivals across the U.S. In 2017, her video Midsummer Night’s Dream rippled across the globe, garnering over 100 million views via major media outlets.
+Lehr’s work has been exhibited across the U.S - in galleries, museums, alternative spaces, and film festivals.
+In 2017, her video Midsummer Night’s Dream rippled across the globe, garnering over 100 million views via major media outlets.
 In 2020, her installation Surfing Beneath the Surface illuminated New York City’s Flatiron Prow Art Space and was named a top public art experience by Untapped New York.
 Since 2022, her video A Midsummer Nocturne has been featured annually in a recurring summer collaboration with Bucknell University.

 She is currently developing a series of large-scale light sculptures that explore hidden architectures of color and space.
-Using technology as a vessel rather than a subject, Lehr continues to pursue new modes of perceptual experience—where physical presence gives way to the metaphysical.
+Using technology as a conduit rather than a subject, Lehr continues to pursue new modes of perceptual experience—where physical presence gives way to realms beyond the familiar.

 Contact